 Provisions for Commercial Building Owners

-If you’re a commercial building owner, LOLER necessitates appropriate selection of lifting equipment, supervision of its use, regular inspections, and reporting procedures for any defects found.
+If you’re a commercial building owner, LOLER necessitates an appropriate selection of lifting equipment, supervision of its use, regular inspections, and reporting procedures for any defects found.
 As part of these responsibilities, you are required to provide your staff with clear guidelines on their roles within the lifting process, ensuring their safety and the integrity of the whole operation.

 The Impact of Non-Compliance